Meet1707/react-use-websocket/README.md

 # React useWebSocket

+# Fork from [robtaussig/react-use-websocket](https://github.com/robtaussig/react-use-websocket) to clear the message queue

 [Live Demo](https://robtaussig.com/socket/)

 Note: `wss://demos.kaazing.com/echo` has been down lately, so the demo will fail to connect when using that as the endpoint.
 On the plus side, this demonstrates the behavior of a connection failure.